Mwrightvet/MyReactPortfolio/README.md

-# Portfolio README
+# Melissa Wright Portfolio

-This project is a portfolio created using React and Tailwind CSS.
+This project is a portfolio created using React and Tailwind CSS for Melissa Wright.

 ## Table of Contents